-(a): In order to build a strong ecosystem for nurturing innovation, startups and encouraging private investments in the startup ecosystem of the country, the Government launched Startup India initiative on 16th January 2016.
+(a) & (b): As per information provided by Department for Promotion of Industry and Internal Trade (DPIIT) in order to build a strong ecosystem for nurturing innovation, startups and encouraging private investments in the startup ecosystem of the country, the Government launched Startup India initiative on 16th January 2016.

 As per eligibility conditions prescribed under G.S.R. notification 127 (E) dated 19th February 2019, entities are recognized as 'startups' under Startup India initiative by the Department for Promotion of Industry and Internal Trade (DPIIT).
 Since the launch of Startup India initiative in 2016, DPIIT has recognised 98,119 entities as startups as on 30th April 2023.

-Furthermore, DPIIT has recognised startups which are spread across more than 56diversified sectors.
+Furthermore, DPIIT has recognised startups which are spread across more than 56 diversified sectors.
 As on 30th April 2023, 3,085 recognised startups are engaged in the finance technology (fintech) sector.

-- (b): No such data is maintained centrally. - (c): The Government has undertaken various efforts to promote startups in the country across multiple sectors including startups engaged in the fintech sector.
-The details of such initiatives are placed as Annexure-I.

-Additionally, the Government has notified International Financial Services Centres Authority (IFSCA) to develop and regulate financial services, financial institutions and financial products in the International Financial Services Center (IFSC).
+The Government has undertaken various efforts to promote startups in the country across multiple sectors including startups engaged in the fintech sector.
+The details of such initiatives are placed as Annexure-I. Additionally, the Government has notified International Financial Services Centres Authority (IFSCA) to develop and regulate financial services, financial institutions and financial products in the International Financial Services Center (IFSC).
 To promote our startup ecosystem especially in the fintech sector, IFSCA has taken various measures such as - launching a unique 'Fin-Tech Entity Framework' focusing on fintechs and techfins.
-The framework provides support to startups for developing their products/Minimum Viable Product (MVP) or do a 'Proof of Concept

-(PoC) under the Innovation and Regulatory Sandbox of IFSCA.
+The framework provides support to startups for developing their products/Minimum Viable Product (MVP) or do a 'Proof of Concept (PoC) under the Innovation and Regulatory Sandbox of IFSCA.
 IFSCA has also launched an Incentive Scheme for the fintechs and Startups which comprises of various grants like Startup Grants, Sandbox Grant, PoC Grant, Green FinTech Grant, Listing Grant and Accelerator Grants.
 The fintech startups also benefit from the 'Regulatory Bridges' created by IFSCA with other international regulators for global market access.